Sasazushi: I Enjoyed the Bamboo Leaf Wrapped Sushi

-The other day, my family got a sushi pack from our neighbor, so I tried a piece in the pack and savored the taste of the sushi.
-Actually, I had this type of sushi for the first time in a while.
-Like Sasa Dango (笹団子), a specialty food of Niigata Prefecture I introduced a while ago, the sushi I enjoyed the other day also has “Sasa (笹)”.
+The other day, my family got a sushi pack from our neighbor, so I tried a piece today and savored the taste of the sushi.

-The sushi ingredient of this Sasa Zushi is a slice of salmon.
-The grains of the vinegared rice join together into a lump because the making process of Ishikawa’s Sasa Zushi is finished applying pressure.
+The sushi topping in this Sasazushi is a thin slice of salmon.
+These vinegared rice grains have been packed together into a block, as, in the final production process, the sushi is finished by applying pressure.

 Both the rice and salmon in this Sasazushi are somewhat vinegary compared to ordinary sushi offered by sushi restaurants.

 For the unfamiliar, other than salmon, typical sushi ingredients for Sasazushi are trout, sea bream, and dolphinfish.
 Additionally, Abura Age is sometimes used as its main topping.

 Also, the main ingredient is sometimes garnished with small toppings, which include thinly sliced ginger and lemon, sakura shrimps, sesame seeds, and nori seaweed.